nettyrnp/sql-to-mongoscript/README.md

 To import data into a mongod instance running on a different host or port, specify the hostname or port by including the --host and the --port options in your mongoimport command.

 3
-Run the AlterMongoClient by double-clicking the file "mongoclient-0.0.1-SNAPSHOT-jar-with-dependencies.jar" A window entitled "Alternative Mongo Client [Quer..." should pop-up.
+Double-click the file "mongoclient.jar".
+A program window entitled "Alternative Mongo Client..." should appear.

 4
 In this window press "Connect to DB 'test'" button.